rajatkb/Machine_Learning_scripts-/README.md

   all of the parameters are mandatory.Proper learning rate should chosen. i.e below 1 obviously you dont want your function
   to overshoot.
+# 2. K-Nearest Neighbour
+  Ya its knn nothing really interesting... why is it even here !!
+Ahh i know for people looking out for simple implementation example too   look into